Doctor-Vee/combined/README.md

 - Kafka for messaging

 ## Usage
-- Download all three microservices to your local system
 - Set up your PostgreSQL database and add your database configuration to the two application.properties files found in the config folder and resources folder.
-- Start up your Kafka server
 - Start the application